BeauConstrictor/ILMEM/repo/bookmarks.notice.md

 An app in an extension!
 Lets you keep track of your favorite pages easily to revisit them later.

 - Useful if your ILM viewer does not include bookmarks
-- Useful if you want to sync bookmarks across multiple ILM viewers
+- Syncs bookmarks across all your ILM viewers

 ## Dependencies